maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning_github.md

     ## 2   Zen    134    Red
     ## 3   Nya    128 Orange

-Eventhough the data is tidy, many machine learning algorithms are not able to deal with non-numeric variables
+Even though the data is tidy, many machine learning algorithms are not able to deal with non-numeric variables

 One hot encoding
 ----------------